Liam-Zhou/Chuwa0910/ShortQuestions/annotations.md

         public ResponseEntity<String> create(@RequestBody MyDto myDto) {
         // Process myDto and return a response
         }
+5. @PutMapping: This annotation is used to handle HTTP PUT requests.
+It specifies that the annotated method should be invoked when a PUT request is sent to a specific URL or URI path.
+PUT requests are typically used for updating existing resources on the server.

+         @PutMapping("/products/{id}")
+         public ResponseEntity<Void> updateProduct(@PathVariable Long id, @RequestBody Product updatedProduct) {
+            Update the product with the given ID Return an appropriate response
+         }

+6. @DeleteMapping: This annotation is used to handle HTTP DELETE requests.
+It specifies that the annotated method should be invoked when a DELETE request is sent to a specific URL or URI path.
+DELETE requests are used for deleting resources on the server.
+7. @PostMapping: This annotation is used to handle HTTP POST requests.
+It specifies that the annotated method should be invoked when a POST request is sent to a specific URL or URI path.
+POST requests are typically used for creating new resources on the server.
+8. @GetMapping:  This annotation is used to handle HTTP GET requests.
+It specifies that the annotated method should be invoked when a GET request is sent to a specific URL or URI path.
+It is commonly used for retrieving data from the server.

+         @GetMapping("/products")
+         public List<Product> getAllProducts() {
+         // Return a list of products
+         }

+9. @RequestParam:
 **Services**
 1. @Service: typically used for service classes.
 In this example, PostServiceImplementation class implements an interface.
 That is a real class, so marked @Service.